 }

 The retry_after field tells you how many seconds to wait before making another request.
-Best practices for handling rate limits:
+A few practices worth keeping in mind:

 - Monitor the headers.
 Check

 X-RateLimit-Remainingbefore each request.
-If it is getting low, slow down. - Implement exponential backoff.
+If it’s getting low, slow down. - Implement exponential backoff.
 When you receive a 429 response, wait the duration specified in

-retry_after, then gradually increase the wait time if the error persists. - Use bulk endpoints.
+retry_after, then increase the wait time gradually if the error persists. - Use bulk endpoints.
 Instead of making 100 individual enrichment calls, batch them into a single bulk request.
-This counts as one request against your rate limit.
+It counts as one request against your rate limit.

 - Cache responses.
-If you are requesting the same data multiple times, cache the result locally to avoid unnecessary calls.
+If you’re requesting the same data multiple times, cache the result locally to avoid unnecessary calls.

 - Queue requests.
-Use a job queue or rate limiter library in your application to throttle outgoing requests to stay within limits.
+Use a job queue or rate limiter library in your application to throttle outgoing requests so they stay within limits.

 If your use case requires higher limits, contact the Rodz team to discuss enterprise plans.